 The elders shook their heads in disbelief, the most eloquent among them begun, clearing his throat with one last sip: your excellence, you know we root for you.
 We routinely vote for you and embrace most ideas that you come up with, which are usually on point.
 On this particular question, however, we believe we are better seasoned to advise!

 You see, the herder going on, ‘since time immemorial, alcohol and Rwandans are synonymous…’

 Obviously you have little knowledge on this critical matter – with all due respect.

-This medicine you see here (referring to the Kanyanga) you must attack it at dawn, before the sun becomes strong and stop in due time, or else it’ll kill you!
+This medicine you see here (referring to the Kanyanga) you must attack it at dawn and stop in due course, all before the sun becomes strong, or else it’ll kill you!

-However, no man here is able to discuss social, economic and indeed patriotic business, with another man in full confidence without sipping on this elixir.
+However, no man here is able to conduct social, economic and indeed patriotic business with another man, in full confidence without sipping on this elixir.

 Now why am I telling this plausible story?
 Well because not all men are lucky to be introduced to the virtues, but also the vices of the magical, deadly elixir.
 I had the chance of sitting with elders and being initiated by connoisseurs; I had, if you will, an alcohol mentorship!

 - ‘Umva Gate, Mutzig niyo iryoha, ariko imena umutwe umunsi ukurikira…’

 I was taught that when you are eating fish you drink white wine.
 Beef goes with red.
 When it’s cold you drink red, when it’s hot you drink white – preferably chilled.
 If it’s on the beach you drink rosé.
 If it’s brunch you drink sangria.
 In all you do, don’t mix wines and champagne makes your skin glow, Prosecco is no substitute for champagne and stay away from drinks that have lots of sugar in them.
 After every three glasses of alcohol, drink water.

 And most importantly: you are drunk now: stop, get a bottle of water, drink it then go home!